ruby-odata/odata/README.md

     svc['Products'] << product # Write back to the service
     products << product        # Write back to the Entity Set

+You can get a list of all your entities like this:

+    svc.entity_types

 ### Queries

 `OData::Query` instances form the base for finding specific entities within an